Explore the Art of Indic Origin

 2. Art and Cultural Objects: Photos of paintings, sculptures, architecture, and decorative arts such as pottery, terracotta, jewelry, textiles, rugs, and ritual objects.

-Shimkhada studied at the Faculty of Fine Arts at the University of Baroda, India, from 1962 to 1971.
-During this time, he traveled extensively across India, documenting archaeological and historical sites.
-In 1979, he was awarded a fellowship by the American Institute of Indian Studies (AIIS) to conduct field research for his Ph.D. dissertation.
-This work included photographing Buddhist and Hindu artifacts from museums, libraries, galleries, and private collections across India.
-While many images in this collection have been identified, some remain unidentified.
-We invite students, scholars, and visitors to assist in identifying these images by leaving comments.
-Your contributions will help us enhance our archive.
-Thank you for exploring the collection!
+Shimkhada studied at the Faculty of Fine Arts at the University of Baroda, India, from 1962 to 1971, traveling extensively to document archaeological and historical sites.
+In 1979, he received a fellowship from the American Institute of Indian Studies (AIIS) to conduct field research for his Ph.D., which took him across India and Nepal.
+His travels led him to archaeological sites, museums, libraries, galleries, and private collections, capturing invaluable visual records.

 APPEAL